wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 - There are `n` runs, the Expectation will take the last `n` runs into account.

 - There are `>n` runs, the Expectation will take the last `n` runs into account.

+### Forecasted ranges

+Forecasted ranges are determined by GX Cloud through a continuous learning algorithm that analyzes historical patterns in your data.
+For example, a forecasted range for volume Anomaly Detection could detect a sudden increase when volume has been stable or stagnation in a season when volume typically grows.
+GX Cloud sets and updates forecasted range parameters on your behalf.

+Expectations with forecasted ranges will neither pass nor fail until there have been at least 2 validation runs.
+This is because GX Cloud needs at least 2 data points to produce a forecast.

 ## Expectation condition